sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application-on-liberty-and-haproxy.md

 ---
-title: "High availability for IDA application on Liberty and HAProxy"
+title: "High Availability for IDA Application on Liberty and HAProxy"
 category: references
 date: 2018-11-16 15:00:00
 last_modified_at: 2023-10-26 20:20:00
 ---

-# High availability for IDA application on Liberty and HAProxy
+# High Availability for IDA Application on Liberty and HAProxy

-## Recommended topology
+## Recommended Topology

    ![][liberty-ha-topology]

-There are 2 parts for IDA application high availability we need to install and configure, included:
+There are two parts for IDA application high availability that we need to install and configure, including:
-- *High availability configuring for IDA application on Liberty*
+- *High Availability Configuring for IDA Application on Liberty*
-- *HAProxy setup*
+- *HAProxy Setup*

-## High availability configuring for IDA application on Liberty
+## High Availability Configuring for IDA Application on Liberty
-**prerequisite:**
+**Prerequisite:**
-  Already set up share folder on both node servers.
+  Already set up a shared folder on both node servers.
 For example, /share-folder/ida-data

-### Step 1: Create a Liberty server
+### Step 1: Create a Liberty Server
 You can create a server from the command line.

-* Unzip the liberty installation package.
-Open a command line, then path to the wlp/bin directory.
+* Unzip the Liberty installation package.
+Open a command line, then navigate to the wlp/bin directory.
 Where <path_to_liberty> is the location you installed Liberty on your operating system.

 * Run the following command to create a server.